• Skip to primary navigation

 • Carefully cook the sago.
 Ideally, you would follow the instructions on the package.
 However, if none are available or in a different language you need to boil them until they are transparent.
 It is okay if some of the sago have a small white dot in them.
 It will continue cooking after you strain them.

 • Adjust the sweetness to your preference.
 I personally did not need to add sugar to my mango pomelo sago because my mangos were so ripe and sweet.
-However, if you are find that your final product is not sweet enough you can add the sugar 1 tablespoon at a time based on your preference.
+However, if you find that your final product is not sweet enough you can add the sugar 1 tablespoon at a time based on your preference.

 • Chilling the mixture.
 You can either chill the individual ingredients before you blend them together or after.
 Make sure to chill before mixing with the sago.